Engineering Case Study

 Prompt Versioning

-AI prompts are versioned with an ACTIVE pointer system allowing:
+AI prompts are versioned using an ACTIVE pointer system.
+This allows:

 - Reproducible outputs

-Token usage estimation utilities allow cost analysis of inference workloads.
+Token estimation utilities support cost analysis of inference workloads.

 Behind the scenes